-- Many reports show “Spontaneous knowing”, where people communicate across long distances just by thought.
+- Many reports show “Spontaneous knowing”, a phenomenon in which people communicate across long distances just by thought.

 The rest of the world is out there.
-They are separate.
-They’re not “us”, they’re “them”.
+They are separate to us.

 Science seems to confirm this idea of individuality, of “us” and “them”.
-Science tries to tell us that we are a combination of particles, atoms, and molecules working together to create our being, and that all “mental phenomena” are the result of the activity of those particles in our brains.
+Science tells us that we are a combination of particles, atoms, and molecules working together to create our being, and that all “mental phenomena” are the result of the activity of those particles in our brains.